 The history of humans using natural dyes can be traced back to the Neolithic period.
 The techniques of dyeing with plants, minerals, and insects has long been perfected by our ancestors, who used to create fabulous colors with minimal impact on the natural environment.
 Today, our affection for natural dye is undergoing a resurgence, not only because of it’s eco-friendly properties, but also for the special tones and effects, as well as the craft-making heritage it carries along.

 Comparing to chemical dyes, colors derived from natural materials turn out to be less intense and more muted.
 They also show unevenness resulted from the handmade process, which adds to the charm of the textiles.
 The most saturated - also the oldest and the most widely used - natural dye is indigo.
 From the Far East to South America, scraps of indigo-dyed fabrics have been discovered by archeologists and dated back to over 6,000 years ago.

 Our Hmong Hemp Pillows are crafted with vintage indigo batik textiles collected across the Northern Thailand.
 We love how time has added layers and depth to this long lasting color.

 To achieve a bright golden yellow, many turn to turmeric, saffron or yellow onion skin.
 Our ancestors first discovered turmeric as a dye, later a medicine, then finally a spice.
 It colors well on natural fabrics such as silk, linen, and cotton.
-The golden hues on our raw silk table runners come from turmeric.
+The golden hues on our raw silk pillows and table runners come from turmeric.

 Another well-known natural dye is henna.
 Vastly applied as a hair color and body paint today, henna has also been used for centuries to color wool for rugs and other textiles.
 In the the Anti-Atlas region of Morocco, rural tribal women have mastered the art of dyeing with henna and weaving wool for generations.
 They obtain a variety of browns from henna leaves and seeds, with dried pomegranate skin sometimes added to the dye bath as a fixer.